 Chepang is one of the indigenous ethnic groups among 103 groups of Nepal.
-This community still following a nomadic life and their primary lifestyle includes hunting, foraging for wild roots and fishing and traditional farming near jungles.
-They believe on spiritual world, so Chepang witchdoctor is very popular in Nepal.
-Their settlements, house construction, social organization, language, customs, festivals and religion are different than others communities.
+This community still following a nomadic life and their primary lifestyle includes hunting, foraging for wild roots, and fishing and traditional farming near jungles.
+They believe in the spiritual world, so Chepang witchdoctor is very popular in Nepal.
+Their settlements, house construction, social organization, language, customs, festivals, and religion are different than other communities.
 Chepang Hill trail adjoins Asia’s top most beautiful Chitwan National Park which has been listed in the world heritage sites.
 So, it is known as Chitwan Chepang Hill Trekking also.
 Other attractions of this trek are the Nomadic cultural experience of Chepang Community, jangle safari, rafting in Trishuli River.
-For Chepang Hill Trekking we need camping organization trekking but the local community provides home stay facilities.
-It aim to support for the marginalize Chepang communities economy.
+For Chepang Hill Trekking we need camping organization trekking but the local community provides homestay facilities.
+Its aim to support the marginalize Chepang community's economy.

-The Chitwan Chepang Hill Trekking finished collecting boundless experience in your life take tourist bus to Kathmandu.
+The Chitwan Chepang Hill Trekking finished collecting boundless experience in your life take the tourist bus to Kathmandu.
 We “Nepal Mother House Treks” always welcome you to the Chepang Hill Trekking.
-We arrange this trip shorter or longer according to your desire and holiday schedule with our experience Guide whole in the year around, but September to mid November and March to mid May is best time.
+We arrange this trip shorter or longer according to your desire and holiday schedule with our experience Guide whole the year-round, but September to mid-November and March to mid-May is the best time.